-On January 9, 2013, the Board of Directors authorized the issuance of up to 4,200 shares of 9% Series C Convertible Preferred Stock (the "Series C Preferred Stock").
+On January 9, 2013, the Board of Directors authorized the issuance of up to4,200 shares of 9% Series C Convertible Preferred Stock (the "Series C Preferred Stock").

 The Series C Preferred Stock is entitled to preference over holders of junior stock upon liquidation in the amount of \$1,000 plus any accrued and unpaid dividends; entitled to dividends as a preference to holders of junior stock at a rate of 9% per annum of the stated value of \$1,000 per share, payable quarterly beginning on September 30, 2013 and are cumulative.
 The holders of the Series C Preferred Stock vote together with the holders of our common stock on an as-converted basis but may not vote the Series C Preferred Stock in excess of the beneficial ownership limitation of the Series C Preferred Stock.
-The beneficial ownership limitation is 4.99% of our then outstanding shares of common stock following such conversion or exercise, which may be increased to up to 9.99% of our then outstanding shares of common stock following such conversion or exercise upon the request of an individual holder.
+The beneficial ownership limitation is 4.99% of our then outstanding shares of common stock following such conversion or exercise, which may be increased to up to 9.99% of our then outstanding shares of common stock following such conversion is determined on an individual holder.
 The beneficial ownership limitation is determined on an individual holder basis, such that the as-converted number of shares of one holder is not included in the shares outstanding when calculating the limitation for a different holder.

-As a result of an amendment to the conversion price of our Series C Preferred Stock, the conversion price effective as of December 31, 2020 was \$3.75 per share, subject to certain reset provisions.
-On April 30, 2021, the conversion price was reset to \$3.68 per share.
+As a result of an amendment to the conversion price of our Series C Preferred Stock, the conversion price effective as of December 31, 2020 was \$.75 per share, subject to certain reset provisions.
+On August 17, 2021, the conversion price was reset to \$2.98 per share.
 The effect was de minimis.

 The Series C Preferred Stock contains triggering events which would, among other things, require redemption (i) in cash, at the greater of (a) 120% of the stated value of \$1,000 or (b) the product of (I) the variable weighted average price of our common stock on the trading day immediately preceding the date of the triggering event and (II) the stated value divided by the then conversion price or (ii) in shares of our common stock, equal to a number of shares equal to the amount set forth in (i) above divided by 75%.
-As of June 30, 2021, the aggregate stated value of our Series C Preferred Stock was \$105,000.
+As of September 30, 2021, the aggregate stated value of our Series C Preferred Stock was \$105,000.
 The triggering events include our being subject to a judgment of greater than \$100,000 or our initiation of bankruptcy proceedings.
-If any of the triggering events contained in our Series C Preferred Stock occur, the holders of our Series C Preferred Stock may demand redemption, an obligation the Company may not have the ability to meet at the time of such demand.
-The Company will be required to pay interest on any amounts remaining unpaid after the required redemption of our Series C Preferred Stock, at a rate equal to the lesser of 18% per annum or the maximum rate permitted by applicable law.
-Accordingly, the Company has classified the Series C Preferred Stock as a mezzanine obligation in the accompanying consolidated balance sheets.
+If any of the triggering events contained in our Series C Preferred Stock may demand redemption, an obligation the Company may not have the ability to meet at the time of such demand.
+The Company will be required to pay interest on any amounts remaining unpaid after the required redemption of our Series C Preferred Stock as a mezzanine obligation in the accompanying consolidated balance sheets.

-Series C Preferred Stock issued and outstanding totaled 105 as of June 30, 2021 and December 31, 2020.
-As of June 30, 2021 and December 31, 2020, the Company has accrued \$76,903 and \$72,217 dividends payable on the Series C Preferred Stock.
+Series C Preferred Stock issued and outstanding totaled 105 as of September 30, 2021 and December 31, 2020.
+As of September 30, 2021 and December 31, 2020, the Company has accrued \$79,285 and \$72,517 dividends payable on the Series C Preferred Stock.